SR-G/java-folders-cleaner/README.md

 - New `--patterns` flag to override default flags
 - Better logging system instead of standard output
+- Dump disk space retrieved
-- Handle by default an external file with patterns ("<binary_name>.conf", with one pattern per line)
+- [DONE] Handle by default an external file with patterns ("<binary_name>.conf", with one pattern per line)